 - Separating and limiting your personal liability from your business liability and debts

-- Quick and simple filing, management, compliance, regulations and administration of your Kansas LLC
+- Quick and simple filing, management, compliance, regulation and administration of your Kansas LLC

 We’ve got lots of useful information on starting a business in KS.
-On this page you’ll find the basic steps of how to form a Kansas LLC, with more in-depth content throughout the rest of our guide.
+On this page, you’ll find the basic steps of how to form an Kansas LLC, with more in-depth content throughout the rest of our guide.

-You will need a distinctive and original name for your Kansas LLC that’s not used by any other business in KS.
-To find out if another company is using your chosen business name, carry out a Kansas business entity name search on the KS Secretary of State website.
+You will need a distinctive and original name for your LLC that’s not used by any other business in Kansas.
+To find out if another company is using your chosen business name, carry out a business entity name search on the KS Secretary of State website.

 There are a few rules you’ll need to follow when choosing an LLC name.
-You can find out more in our guide to searching for and naming your Kansas LLC.
+You can find out more in our guide to naming your Kansas LLC.

 Learn about Kansas LLC business naming rules.

 Every Kansas LLC must have a designated street address.
 That could be your home address (if you’re running the company from your residence), your company’s office building or any physical address of your preference.
-The address can be outside the state of Kansas, but it cannot be a P.O.
+The address must be inside the state of Kansas, but it cannot be a P.O.
 Box.
 You can also use a Virtual Mailbox service if you do not have a physical address.

-Every KS LLC must have a “Registered Agent,” known in Kansas as a Resident Agent when it is formed.
+Every Kansas LLC must have a “Registered Agent.”
 This is an official position; the Registered Agent is someone who receives official legal and tax correspondence and has responsibility for filing reports with the Kansas Secretary of State.

 This position can be filled by you, another manager in the business or a dedicated Registered Agent service.
-Your KS Resident Agent must have a physical street address in Kansas and must be present to receive important documents for your company during business hours.
+Your Registered Agent must have a physical street address in Kansas and must be present to receive important documents for your company during business hours.